 2. We can’t have a single customer success journey map for all our products and customers.

-It’s very important to start with one single customer journey framework and then reiterate from multiple versions.
-The mistake that most companies make is that they can create a completely siloed customer journey map for the multiple segments.
+It’s significant to start with one single customer journey framework and then reiterate from multiple versions.
+The mistake that most companies make is that they can create a completely siloed customer journey map for multiple segments.